-- Conceptual site connection and activation diagram highlighting strategies to activate the park.
-This diagram should show at least two blocks of the surrounding context and should include an urban design analysis of key connections and relationships that the ground floor plan is responding to. - Conceptual ground floor plan showing parking (or parking access), service access, lobbies, elevators, egress stairs, program distribution (retail, residential, etc.), and key dimensions (building width and length, dimensions of open spaces, etc.).
+- Conceptual site connection and activation diagram highlighting strategies to activate the park, riverfront, and street edge.
+This diagram should show at least two blocks of the surrounding context and should include an urban design analysis of key connections and relationships that the ground floor plan is responding to. - 2.
+Conceptual ground floor plan showing parking (or parking access) if applicable, service access, lobbies, elevators, egress stairs, program distribution (retail, residential, etc.), and key dimensions (building width and length, dimensions of open spaces, etc.).
 If the proposed building or buildings face the street at two elevations, please provide a ground floor plan for each elevation. - 3.
-Site access plan including pedestrian access, vehicular access, and loading/service access. - 4.
-Typical upper level floor plan(s) showing the building cores (elevators, egress stairs, etc.), corridors for hotel and residential uses, and key dimensions (building width and length, etc.).
-Separate floor plans are required for any floors that differ in program or total floor area. - 5.
-Additional detail may be requested in advance of Final Plan Review depending on the development program and the size of the project.
+Strategies for off-site parking, if applicable. - 4.
+Site access plan including pedestrian access, vehicular access if applicable, and loading/service access. - 5.
+Typical upper-level floor plan(s) showing the building cores (elevators, egress stairs, etc.), corridors for hotel and residential uses, and key dimensions (building width and length, etc.).
+Separate floor plans are required for any floors that differ in program or total floor area. - 6.
+Additional detail may be requested during design reviews depending on the development program and the size of the project.